-Only when authorized by the Superintendent, a private vehicle may be used at the mileage rate set by the District, and reimbursement for mileage will be given to the owner of the private vehicle.
+Only when authorized can a private vehicle may be used at the mileage rate set by the District.
+Reimbursement for mileage will be given to the owner of the private vehicle.
 Credit for mileage outside the District will be given for school business only.
 An employee using a private vehicle for a school trip shall not claim mileage for any purely personal use of the vehicle during said trip.